 For RFA purposes only, NMFS has established a small business size standard for businesses, including their affiliates, whose primary industry is commercial fishing (see 50 CFR 200.2).
 A business primarily engaged in commercial fishing (NAICS code 11411) is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates), and has combined annual receipts not in excess of $11 million for all its affiliated operations worldwide.

-The small entities that would be affected by the proposed action are the vessels that harvest central anchovy as part of the West Coast CPS purse seine fleet.
-The average annual per vessel revenue in 2017 for the West Coast CPS finfish small purse seine fleet, as well as for the few vessels that target anchovy off Oregon and Washington, was below $11 million; therefore, all of these vessels are considered small businesses under the RFA.
-Because each affected vessel is a small business, this proposed rule is considered to equally affect all of these small entities in the same manner.
+The small entities that would be affected by this action are primarily the vessels that harvest central anchovy as part of the West Coast CPS purse seine fleet.
+The average annual per vessel revenue in 2017 for the West Coast CPS finfish small purse seine fleet was below $11 million; therefore, all of these vessels are considered small businesses under the RFA.
+Because each affected vessel is a small business, this rule is considered to equally affect all of these small entities in the same manner.
 Therefore, this rule would not create disproportionate costs between small and large vessels/businesses.
-To evaluate whether this proposed rule could potentially reduce the profitability of affected vessels, NMFS compared current and average recent historical landings to the proposed ACL (i.e., the maximum fishing level for each year).
-The proposed ACL for central anchovy is 25,000 mt, which is slightly higher than the vacated ACL (23,573 mt).
+To evaluate whether this rule could potentially reduce the profitability of affected vessels, NMFS compared current and average recent historical landings to the proposed ACL (i.e., the maximum fishing level for each year).
+The final ACL for central anchovy is 25,000 mt, which is slightly higher than the vacated ACL (23,573 mt).
 In 2019, approximately 10,162 mt of central anchovy were landed.
 The annual average harvest from 2010 to 2019 for central anchovy was approximately 7,950 mt.
 Central anchovy landings have been well below the proposed ACL in 8 of the past 10 years.
-Therefore, although the establishment of a new ACL for this stock is considered a new management measure for the fishery, this proposed action should not result in changes in current fishery operations.
-As a result, the ACL proposed in this rule would be unlikely to limit the potential profitability to the fleet from catching central anchovy and therefore would not impose significant economic impacts.
+Therefore, although the establishment of a new ACL for this stock is considered a new management measure for the fishery, this action should not result in changes in current fishery operations.
+As a result, the ACL implemented in this rule is unlikely to limit the potential profitability to the fleet from catching central anchovy and therefore would not impose significant economic impacts.